-In addition to serving as a lecturer at Stanford, she is Assistant Clinical Professor of Psychiatry at UCSF, where she teaches in the School of Medicine, and she is a clinical psychologist in private practice (San Mateo, California).
+In addition to serving as a lecturer at Stanford, she is Assistant Clinical Professor of Psychiatry at UCSF, where she taught for twelve years in the School of Medicine, and she is a clinical psychologist in private practice (San Mateo, California).
 She has written several articles and has authored or co-edited 10 books, most recently Global Exchange: Reading and Writing in a World Context; and, with Joyce Moser, Creating America: Reading and Writing Arguments, now in its fourth edition.
 Most recently she wrote "Re-Centering Pedagogy in an Age of Narcissism" published in the Journal of General Education (Pennsylvania State Press).

-She is currently lecturer emerita and teaches as needed; she will be teaching PWR 2 Winter 2010-11 and PWR 1 Spring 2011.
-Meanwhile, she can be reached via email, email@example.com.
+She is currently lecturer emerita and continues to teach full time; she will be teaching PWR 2 Autumn 2015 Monday and Wednesday afternoons.
+She can be reached via email, email@example.com.